Send in your ideas. Deadline April 1, 2026

 NLnet Foundation Selected for Three Horizon Europe Grants

 NLnet foundation has been selected for one Cascade Funding and two Pilot programmes.
-The first is the awarded Open Internet Stack call.
-This new 10M€ initiative will enable NLnet and its consortium partners to continue the important work it is carrying out with its NGI Zero effort: strengthening the European ecosystem of contributors to the digital commons with financial and practical support.
-The two Pilots have a more narrow scope, one focussing on local-first technologies and the other yet to be announced.
+The first is the Open Internet Stack call, this new 10M€ initiative will enable NLnet and its consortium partners to continue the important work it is carrying out with its NGI Zero effort: strengthening the European ecosystem of contributors to the digital commons with financial and practical support.
+The two Pilots have a more narrow scope, focussing on local-first technologies and software supply chain management respectively.
+Now that the selection has taken place, the programmes will move forward into the grant agreement preparation stage.

 Restack